loynin/FSND-11-Neighborhood-Map/README.md

 ---------
 - Knockout.js
 - jQuery
+- Bootstrap Library
 - Google Map API V3
 - Foursquare API

 ### 5. Improvement:
 ---------------

-For current version, the app only provide the point of interest for 'park' type only.
-In the future, the app should display multiple location type such as school, beach, store, etc.
+For current version, the app only provide the point of interest for 'park' place type only.
+In the future, the app should display multiple types of location such as school, beach, store, etc.